Ada-Developers-Academy/independent-ai-topics/working-with-openai/setting-up-open-ai.md

 * type: tasklist
 * id: f441202f-319a-4f15-8cf1-2bc6419b7a4f
-* title: Setting up the OpenAI API
+* title: Setting up the Gemini API

 ##### !question

-Before moving on to the next section, make sure you have completed the three setps below:
+Before moving on to the next section, make sure you have completed the three steps below:

 ##### !end-question

 ##### !options

-* Log into OpenAI/Create an account
+* Log into/Create an account
-* Generate API key
+* Generate an API key
-* Verify credits
+* Verify the key works

 ##### !end-options
 ### !end-challenge